To enjoy the full Mail & Guardian online experience: please upgrade your browser

 But in the film all references to the Church have been stripped out, with director Chris Weitz keen to avoid offending religious cinema goers.

 “To me that was about not being aggressive and offending the individual audience-goer who might be religious,” he said.
-“I don’t really believe that, when it comes down to it, His Dark Materials is an aggressively anti-religious or anti-Catholic series of books.”
+His Dark Materials is an aggressively anti-religious or anti-Catholic series of books.”

 Pullman has taken issue with the Catholic League and its president, Bill Donohue.
 “Oh, it causes me to shake my head with sorrow that such nitwits could be loose in the world,” he told Newsweek magazine.